stanford-centaur/stanford-centaur.github.io/_posts/2024-11-15-search-and-metavariable-coupling.md

 ```

 This is **subtyping**, a construction in Lean where the type of a variable is
-restricted to the set of another type. `?Letty.val` is now restricted to either
+restricted to a subset of another type. `?Letty.val` is now restricted to either
 `.soup` or `.bread`.

 `?Letty` is a **unassigned metavariable** or a **goal**.
 Lean 4 uses